benlk/nicar-2020-notes/disaster-coverage-moscoso.md

 - Online surveys asking people to report how their loved ones were affected by the disaster.
 Ask about the circumstances of deaths.
 - Request the official death countrs.

+> The hurricane is natural.
+> The disaster is political.